cgleonr/Personal-Assistant/README.md

 # Personal AI
-A personal, somewhat ambitious project for myself to work on to become familiarized with GitHub, practice Python, use new libraries and bring together several APIs and datasets in one project.
+A somewhat challenging project for us to use Machine Learning to develop our own facial recognition program and learn to use GitHub along the way.

 # Purpose
 The two main purposes for this project are as follows:
 - To become more familiar with GitHub and version control in Python and VSCode
-- To create a personalized assistant, training my own LLM on a small-scale, and adding day-to-day useful capabilities to it.
+- To create a Facial Recognition program to identify people around us.

 ## Resources used:
 - Python - as a main programming language